-1. Please highlight aspects of you plan that directly impact the elementary school.
+- 1. Please highlight aspects of you plan that directly impact the elementary school.
 Which of the activities described in the description of your budget plan (Question 7) will apply to the elementary school?
 What are your strategies for professional development for the elementary school educators?
 For the first three years of the grant all efforts at reform were targeted at the K-12 system, with all PD, assessments and release time applied to both schools in order to build capacity across the district.
 During the 2014-15 school year, each school had an improvement grant.
-Portions of each grant were used to continue professional development effort, with an effort to increase consistency and strengthen transition across both schools.
+Portions of each grant were used to continue professional development efforts, with an effort to increase consistency and strengthen transition across both schools.
 Professional development at the elementary school is largely delivered through late start Monday sessions, as well as additional time after school.
 The principal has worked this year to develop expertise among several staff members in key areas so "in-house" PD support can continue.
-Examples of professional development at the elementary school include:

-- Math and ELA curriculum and assessment development to align to Washington state learning Standards this was done with support from OSPI instructional coaches. - GLAD training for entire staff year 3. - PD on data analysis of available data to monitor progress in reading with regrouping of students for intervention every 6 weeks. - Strengthening of PLC time Monday late start. - 2.
+Examples of professional development at the elementary school include: - Math and ELA curriculum and assessment development to align to Washington State Learning Standards - this was done with support from OSPI Instructional Coaches. - GLAD training for entire staff year 3. - PD on data analysis of available data to monitor progress in reading, with regrouping of students for intervention every 6 weeks. - Strengthening of PLC time Monday late start - 2.
 What systems-building is happening that will sustain beyond the term of the grant, including providing professional development, accessing data, and using data?
 Both schools will be using the same assessment system and have worked to vertically align their instructional approaches to ELA and Math.
-They will continue to share professional development as they have the past four years.
-They will continue to share professional development as they have the past four years.
-The HomeRoom system (School Improvement Network) is being purchased district wide to support continued professional development.
-Both principals will continue to work together with the Superintendent and Assistant Superintendent on the District Leadership team to guide these efforts.

-3. Please explain a bit more about the transition from NWEA MAP to AIMS Web.
+They will continue to share professional development as they have the past

+- four years.
+The HomeRoom system (School Data Solutions) is being purchased district wide to support staff data access, and Edivate (School Improvement Network) is being purchased district wide to support continued professional development.
+Both principals will continue to work together with the Superintendent and Assistant Superintendent on the District Leadership team to guide these efforts. - 3.
+Please explain a bit more about the transition from NWEA MAP to AIMS Web.
 Members didn't know what these were, and what the advantage of one over the other.
 While NWEA MAP has been used for a number of years at both schools, staff input was that the results did not provide detailed enough information that could be used for intervention during the year with students.
 AIMS Web allows for more frequent assessments throughout the year that are more closely aligned to what has been taught in the classroom.
 It is a very common assessment system used for local assessments in Washington State.